Peripheral Artery Disease

 - Poor nail growth on the toes and decreased hair growth on the legs

 - Erectile dysfunction, especially among men who have diabetes

 Peripheral artery disease (P.A.D.) is diagnosed based on your medical and family histories, a physical exam, and test results.

 P.A.D. often is diagnosed after symptoms are reported.
-A correct diagnosis is important because people who have P.A.D. are at higher risk for coronary heart disease (CHD), heart attack, stroke, and transient ischemic attack ("mini-stroke").
+A correct diagnosis is important because people who have P.A.D. are at higher risk for ischemic heart disease, heart attack, stroke, and transient ischemic attack ("mini-stroke").
 If you have P.A.D., your doctor also may want to check for signs of these diseases and conditions.

 Primary care doctors, such as internists and family doctors, may treat people who have mild P.A.D.
 For more advanced P.A.D., a vascular specialist may be involved.
 This is a doctor who specializes in treating blood vessel diseases and conditions.

 A cardiologist also may be involved in treating people who have P.A.D.
-Cardiologists treat heart problems, such as CHD and heart attack, which often affect people who have P.A.D.
+Cardiologists treat heart problems, such as heart disease and heart attack, which often affect people who have P.A.D.

 Medical and Family Histories

 - Whether you have any risk factors for P.A.D.
 For example, he or she may ask whether you smoke or have diabetes.